0xStarlight/HTB-Invite-Code-Generator/README.md

 ## Note
-* for the program to run successfully open the CMD/Terminal and type the following command `pip install -r requirements.txt`
+* for the program to run successfully open the CMD/Terminal and type the following command `pip install -r requirements.txt` or you can install manually

 ## Author
 * Bhaskar Pal - *Initial Work* - [bhaskarpal](https://github.com/onyx-storm)